Jabeur takes Wimbledon lessons into US Open final

 WATCH the WTA Tour LIVE on beIN SPORTS | via Foxtel, Kayo Sports, Fetch TV and beIN SPORTS CONNECT

-Jabeur defeated Caroline Garcia in Friday's (AEST) semi-final, needing only 67 minutes to storm through 6-1 6-3 to reach her second consecutive grand slam decider, where she will meet Iga Swiatek.
+Jabeur defeated Caroline Garcia in Friday's (AEST) semi-final, needing just 67 minutes to storm through 6-1 6-3 to reach her second consecutive grand slam decider, where she will meet Iga Swiatek.

 Her loss to Elena Rybakina in July's Wimbledon final was her first time making it to the final match of a grand slam, but after winning the first set in that match, Jabeur fell apart, losing the next two sets 6-2 6-2.